TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 From here, you'll see all the Repository Settings you can modify.
 If you make changes to the settings, don't forget to press the **Save Configuration** button!

-If you want to dive deeper into any of these settings, you can view the full list of [Repository Settings](#repository-settings-optional) and drill down to the setting you're curious about.